ALTER PROCEDURE(7) PostgreSQL 16.7 Documentation ALTER PROCEDURE(7)

 procedure's schema, you must also have CREATE privilege on the new

 schema.
-To alter the owner, you must also be a direct or indirect member
+To alter the owner, you must be able to SET ROLE to the new

 procedure's schema.
 (These restrictions enforce that altering the owner